-As mandated by the FDA, cosmetic products labeled “alcohol-free” are specifically referring to the absence of ethyl alcohol, a harsh ingredient which can dry out your skin and hair.
+As mandated by the FDA, cosmetic products labeled “alcohol-free” specifically refer to the absence of ethyl alcohol, a harsh ingredient that can dry out your skin and hair.
 (Aka ethanol or grain alcohol.)

 An allergen is a generally harmless substance that your body mistakes as a threat.
 Your immune system then overreacts in self-defense, causing an allergic reaction.
 This reaction often appears in the form of hives, rashes, swelling, irritation, or blisters.